balena-io/debugging-masterclass/README.md

 is invalid.
 In this case, because we've set the time back to 2017, the date doesn't fall within that window and the connection is aborted by the client.

-However, after reading the above, if you now look at the Dashboard, you'll now see that the device has actually reconnected to the network again and its status is 'Online'.
+However, after reading the above, if you look at the Dashboard, you'll now see that the device has actually reconnected to the network again and its status is 'Online'.
 But if the date is incorrect, why has the device reconnected?
 Run the following on the device: